Kitchener-based artist Aislinn Thomas is seeking contributions for a community visual description project.

 Participants will be booked in 30 minute appointments to allow sufficient time to get comfortable with the equipment and learn about the process.
 Admission to the Gallery is always free and we encourage participants to visit the exhibition beforehand.

-For considerations of access, we ask that you please help keep the Gallery as fragrance-free a space as possible by refraining from using perfume, essential oils and scented personal care products the day of your recording.
-For more information on how and why to be fragrance-free, please see Leah Lakshmi Piepzna-Samarasinha’s website, and/or Nova Scotia Health’s Scent-Free Resource Binder.
+For considerations of access, we ask that you please help the Gallery to maintain a fragrance-reduced space by refraining from using perfume, essential oils and scented personal care products the day of your recording.
+For more information on how and why to avoid fragrance use, please see Leah Lakshmi Piepzna-Samarasinha’s website, and/or Nova Scotia Health’s Scent-Free Resource Binder.

 For participation queries: